As soon as I returned to Korea,

 “If you work seriously on real job sites for just one year,

-you’ll be recognized as a professional installer.”
+you’ll be recognized as a professional vinyl wrap installer.”

 Listening to that,